How to Buy Shares Online in Ireland

 ETFs are also available – but be warned, they can only be “bought” as CFDs – so you don’t actually own them and there will be fees charged on them.
 (We have not included ETFs from Etoro in the price comparison because of this.)

-Etoro Share Dealing Fees
+Etoro Share Trading Fees

 Etoro charges NO Commission on the buying or selling of shares and they also pay the stamp duty for you on UK shares, which is 0.5%.